smbutterfield/ibmt17-18/_07-harmonic-functions/b1-ov-diaprogcirclefifths.md

 why we have tonic, dominant, predominant functions view as an expansion of cadences
 Kostka-Payne circle-of-fifths chart
+make the point that this is the most useful tool in determining whether a note is an NCT or not, and this is the fundamental crux of analysis: how do we determine what we hear when there is a subjective element

 ## From *Open Music Theory*